djhaskin987/degasolv/docs/command-reference.rst

     -q, --query QUERY                   Display packages matching query string.
     -R, --repository INDEX              Search INDEX for packages. ** -S, --index-strat STRAT   priority  May be 'priority' or 'global'.
-    -t, --package-system SYS  degasolv  Package system to use.
-May be 'degasolv' or 'apt'.
+    -t, --package-system SYS  degasolv  May be 'degasolv' or 'apt'.
     -h, --help                          Print this help page

   The following options are required for subcommand `query-repo`: